 ‘Did you like Nigeria?’
-The question that’s been asked me the most since I’ve returned from Niger.
-This proves how little is know about a country that according the the United Nations (UN) is one of the least developed countries in the world.
+That’s the question that’s been asked me the most since I’ve returned from Niger.
+To me, this proves how little is known about a country – that according the the United Nations (UN) – is one of the least developed countries in the world.

 As you can see, it’s an honest mistake.
-And actually, it isn’t uncommon for Nigeriens who live just at the south border, to resettle in Nigeria.
+It isn’t even uncommon for Nigeriens who live at the south border, to resettle in Nigeria.
 Quite a few border villages maintain close relationships.
 That is until Boko Haram, an extremist group, started to gain power in the Lake Chad area in Nigeria, which borders Niger.

-Many Nigerians and resettled Nigeriens fled to Niger when Boko Haram made it a habit of attacking villages to steal food, get medicine and sow fear.
+Many Nigerians and resettled Nigeriens fled to Niger when Boko Haram started attacking villages to steal food, get medicine and sow fear.
 Unfortunately, Boko Haram has also crossed the border into Niger.
 Just this past June the group attacked the relatively prosperous city of Bosso.

-This city, located in the very southeast of the country only a river crossing away from Nigeria, used to have 35.000 inhabitants.
-The day after the Boko Haram attack, few remained: some cattle, their breeders and the city’s perfect who stayed in touch with Brigi Rafini, his prime minister, during the attack.
+This city, located in the very southeast of the country and only a river crossing away from Nigeria, used to have 35.000 inhabitants.
+The day after Boko Haram attacked, only cattle, some breeders and the city’s perfect – who stayed in touch with the Nigerien prime minister during the attack – remained.

-Many of Bosso’s inhabitants fled to Tomour about 25 kilometers from Bosso.
-It was once a little village of 3.000 but now – with it’s 30.000 inhabitants – practically a refugee city.
+Many of Bosso’s inhabitants fled to Tomour, about 25 kilometers from Bosso.
+It was once a little village of 3.000 but is now with as many as 30.000 inhabitants a refugee city.

-After a while, some people return to their villages or, in the case of Boulla (37) and her
+After a while, some people return to their homes.
+Just like Boulla (37) and her

 couldn’t bear staying any longer in Toumour.
 They wanted to go home.
-10.000 people thought the same and returned to Bosso.
+Along with Boula, 10.000 people have returned to Bosso.
 Boulla hopes the other 25.000 will follow shortly.
 ‘That way, Bosso can become prosperous again.’

 Not the only problem